 Once you’ve done that, give your page a descriptive name that will help you differentiate it from your others.
 Then, start building.

-With the easy-to-use Instapage builder, once you get started building your first landing page it won’t be long before you finish.
+Then, even with the traditional Instapage builder, once you get started building your first page it won’t be long before you finish.
 Editing at its most basic level is as easy as clicking to alter text blocks and adding elements from the top menu to place them anywhere in your design.

 But to get even more from the Instapage builder, take advantage of advanced features like: